Duane-Wegner/Full-Stack-Developer/README.md

 2. **Tribute Page** (COMPLETED)

-   A simple web page dedicated to a person of historical significance.
+   A simple web page dedicated to Håkon Wium Lie - The Father of CSS.

 3. **Product Landing Page** (NOT COMPLETED)